Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a reverse-lookup from ICD-10 code to major illness categories, including what is returned (category name, ICD pattern, copayment-exemption flag).
-It distinguishes itself from the sibling tool `lookup_major_illness` by specifying the opposite direction.
+The description clearly states the tool's function as a reverse-lookup from ICD-10 code to Taiwan NHI major illness categories, listing specific return fields.
+It explicitly distinguishes from the sibling tool `lookup_major_illness` which performs the opposite direction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.